omerlatif123/Envirocabs-milestone-project1/README.md

 #
 ## Differences to Design

 In the original design, the booking button and download our app link was in the footer even when reduced to mobile device size.
 Current design the section is hidden when reduced to a smaller size this something that should be rectified in the future.
-The reason why this section is hidden when website is reduced in size is because the footer looks cluttered and visually unappealing.
+The reason why this section is hidden when website is reduced in size because the footer looks cluttered and visually unappealing.

-Features left to implement in the future
+### <strong>Features left to implement in the future</strong>

-Have google maps embed in the contact us page showing the location of Envirocabs head office.
+Have google maps embedded in the contact us page showing the location of Envirocabs head office.
 Currently having issues embedding maps on smaller devices therefore omitted it from web page.
 Will attempt to resolve when there is less of a time constraint.

 Email confirmation and text confirmation of when booking form is completed by user/customer.
-Currently unable to as webpage is static and Javascript has not been applied.
+Currently unable to as webpage is static and some Javascript has been applied.

-Have an interactive chatbot on the website that can answer certain queries such as providing user/customers with price quotes of journeys.
+Have an interactive chatbot on the website that can answer certain queries such as providing user/customers with price quotes for journeys.
 This is currently difficult and will require further research and expenditure to implement.

 # Issues and bugs encountered

-As a developed I encountered various problems throughout which I have resolved or learned to work around.
+As a developer I encountered various problems throughout which I have resolved or learned to work around.

 <strong>Gitpod</strong>- One of the biggest issues I encountered was my own lack of understanding of my developer tools.
 While working on my project previously on Gitpod I would only git commit my messages assuming everything was being saved, how wrong I was.
 Its during my second mentor meeting that my mentor examined my code and commits to realise no messages had been saved.
 I was incorrectly only git committing messages, but I had not used git add before, so the message was never registered correctly.
 During my second mentor meeting because of my failure to register messages correctly, Gitpod had 79 unsaved changes after a failed attempt to save the page, I was advised to restart my project.
 I opened another Github repository and have been git adding, committing, and pushing my work correctly.

 This was an issue for me as I had to restart my project and had wasted time, but it is something I have resolved with the help of my mentor and viewing and understanding the code institution videos clearer.
 This has helped me develop good practises as a developer for future projects so every time I use Gitpod I always add and commit messages correctly and I git push, so I have a copy of my code on GitHub, had to reschedule a mentor meeting because no work had been pushed onto Github and Gtpod had stopped responding on the day of the meeting.
 Overcoming this challenge has made me more comfortable as a developer.

 <strong>Navbar menu toggler</strong>- When implementing a navbar menu toggle for when the page is viewed smaller devices the navbar I had already created would not allow me to implement the toggle.
 When adding the code for menu toggler to my existing code my headers on my navbar for larger screens would shift position and any padding applied would be lost.
 After researching these issues and asking fellow developers on slack that I discovered the solution.
 I had to completely restructure my navbar code and start over.
-The Navbar I have created now is a lot more responsive although slightly different my appearance to the previous navbar, changes to a hamburger toggle when web page size is reduced.
+The Navbar I have created now is a lot more responsive although slightly different my appearance to the previous navbar, changes to a hamburger toggle when web page is reduced in size.

 <strong>Webpage responsiveness</strong>- When creating my webpage originally, I did not implement mobile first design approach, the Envirocabs webpage looked visually appealing on bigger screens but when reduced in size and when page responsiveness was tested on other devices the page layout would shift, creating inconsistencies in the design.
 Both images and text would go out of position or merge within each other.
 To address this issue further research was done into website breakpoints and responsive design.
 I was advised by my mentor during our meeting to grasp a better understanding of this area.
 Websites such as W3schools.com and others helped rectify the issue as it helped to create a better understanding of device responsiveness.
 For smaller devices, the standard breakpoint of small was not sufficient and therefore XS was applied.